rails/rails/guides/source/testing.md

 tests.
 In the unit tests, you run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a [fixture](#fixtures)).
-In the functional tests you don't so much test the details produced by the mailer; instead, we test that our controllers and models are using the mailer in the right way.
+In the functional tests you don't so much test the details produced by the mailer; instead, you test that the controllers and models are using the mailer in the right way.
 You test to prove that the right email was sent at the right time.

 ### Unit Testing